The Essential Primer on Cybersecurity Supply Chain Risk Management for Your Business

 Such disruptions not only threaten the continuity of service but can also lead to long-term reputational damage if sensitive data is compromised.

-In addressing these risks, organizations need to implement robust cybersecurity supply chain risk management (C-SCRM) practices.
+In addressing these risks, organizations need to implement strong cybersecurity supply chain risk management (C-SCRM) practices.
 This includes thorough risk assessments, continuous monitoring of the supply chain, and the implementation of stringent security measures at all levels of procurement and throughout the lifecycle of the product or service.

 The integration of advanced technologies such as AI and machine learning in monitoring tools can also provide deeper insights and enhance the detection of potential threats in real time.
 This significantly mitigates risks associated with the cybersecurity supply chain.

-ICT/OT supply chains are increasingly vulnerable to an array of cybersecurity threats and other disruptive risks.
+ICT/OT supply chains are increasingly vulnerable to an array of cybersecurity threats and other significant risks.
 These threats are rapidly evolving in sophistication, quantity, and diversity.
 They pose severe risks to the confidentiality, integrity, and availability of governmental data and information systems.

 This array of threats includes but is not limited to, counterfeiting, tampering, theft, the introduction of unwanted functionalities, and the embedding of malicious content.
 Both intentional and unintentional threats exist.